BoboTiG/cracker-ng/README.md

 What
 ----

-Cracker-ng, a multiple file cracker.
+Cracker-ng, a multiple file password finder.
 For now, there are these modules:

 * zip cracker (zip, winzip, apm, ipa, and all zip based files),